VOLTTRON/volttron/docs/source/driver-framework/obix/obix.rst

 VOLTTRON's uses Obix's restful interface to facilitate communication.

 This driver does *not* handle reading data from the history section of the interface.
-If the user wants data published from the management systems historical data use the :ref:`Obix-Historian` agent.
+If the user wants data published from the management systems historical data use the :ref:`Obix History <Obix-History>` agent.

 Driver Configuration